Dashlane vs. LastPass: Which One Is Better in 2025?

 Winner (Plans & Pricing): Dashlane

-Overall, I think Dashlane offers better value: Its Premium plan includes a VPN, which isn’t offered by LastPass.
+LastPass’s history of security incidents aside, Dashlane offers better value: its Premium plan includes a VPN, which isn’t offered by LastPass.
 The Dashlane Free plan also offers more encrypted storage than LastPass’s free plan, although you can only use it on 1 device.
 Finally, Dashlane’s personal plans come with a 30-day money-back guarantee, offering more security to users who may be hesitant to commit to a paid plan.

 Customer Support — Dashlane’s Support Is More Accessible